 Families First Coronavirus Response Act (FFCRA)

 The Department of Labor (DOL) has enacted The Families First Coronavirus Response Act (FFCRA), which is an expansion of the Family and Medical Leave Act (FMLA).
-This expansion provides paid sick leave for eligible employees that have been impacted by COVID-19.
+This expansion provides financial support in the form of paid sick leave for eligible employees that have been impacted by COVID-19.

 What does it pay?

 FFCRA will pay up to two weeks (80 hours, or a part-time employee’s two-week equivalent) of paid sick leave based on the higher of their regular rate of pay.

 - 100% for qualifying reasons #1-3 below (up to $511 daily and $5,110 total)